austinzheng/iOS-2048/README.md

 -------
 (c) 2014 Austin Zheng.
 Released under the terms of the MIT license.

 2048 by Gabriele Cirulli (http://gabrielecirulli.com/).
 The original game can be found at http://gabrielecirulli.github.io/2048/, as can all relevant attributions.
-2048 is inspired by an iOS game called "Threes", by Asher Vollmer.
+2048 is inspired by an iOS game called [Threes](http://asherv.com/threes/), by Asher Vollmer.